 The Fund against Child Labour (FBK) helps entrepreneurs eliminate child labour.
 International entrepreneurs interested in actively tackling child labour in their production chain can apply for a subsidy.
 This facility is temporarily closed.

 The Mexico-Netherlands Strategic Programme for Energy Executives Training (EET) is an exchange programme for Mexican managers working in the energy sector.
 The programme includes two training courses and a two-week internship at a Dutch company.

 Using the MIA/Vamil scheme, you can invest in environmentally friendly products or company resources and get tax advantages.
 You can also get innovative environmentally friendly products onto the market faster.

 Proof-of-concept funding has been established to help businesses and ensure that an idea develops from the planning phase into the startup phase.
 It is for both innovative startups and existing SMEs (small to medium-sized enterprises).

-The DHI scheme supports Dutch enterprises (including enterprises in the overseas parts of the Kingdom of the Netherlands) that want to invest in or execute a project in emerging markets and in developing countries.
+The DHI scheme supports Dutch enterprises (including enterprises in the overseas parts of the Kingdom of the Netherlands) who would like to invest in or execute a project in emerging markets and in developing countries.
 The DHI scheme is closed at the moment.
 Starting 15 January 2019, Dutch enterprises can apply for DHI.
 Complete applications will be judged according to the principle of ‘first come first serve’ and based on DHI criteria .
 There are two separate budgets, one for DGGF countries and one for other countries.